 Hold a daily contest.
 Create a daily sales contest for your employees.
 Choose an affordable item and show them all you can about it.
-Ask them to find other creative uses for the same item and to highlight those uses with their customers.
-This process creates creative pathways in the heads of your employees as they show the item and how it is used.
-It puts learning and creativity top of mind.
+Ask them to find other creative uses for the same item and highlight those with their customers.
+This process creates creative pathways in your employees' minds as they show how the item is used.
+It puts learning and creativity at top of the mind.

-Customers who come to your brick and mortar store are looking to spend their money.
-If you’ve avoided hiring creative people, it will be up to you alone to come up with creative ways to get employees over their fear of sales and to engage customers.
+Customers who come to your brick-and-mortar store are looking to spend their money.
+If you’ve avoided hiring creative people, it will be up to you to devise creative ways to get employees over their fear of sales and engage customers.

 But you must do it!

-Otherwise your store ends up uninspiring, dated, and quiet.
-Your employees end up afraid of selling anything more than what a customer asks to buy.
+Otherwise, your store ends up uninspiring, dated, and quiet.
+Your employees are afraid of selling anything more than what a customer asks to buy.
 In short, they are warehouse workers who have switched off their brains.

 Turning off fear when selling comes from turning on creativity.
-It has to be nurtured and played with to open the window to possibilities.
+It must be nurtured and played with to open the window to possibilities.

 If the pool builder had not been afraid, not only would he have made the sale he did, but he also would have upsold even more upscale items.
 His customer would have been happier and not jealous of his neighbor.